 Hyperthyroidism (too much thyroid hormone) and hypothyroidism (too little thyroid hormone) are two common thyroid malfunctions, but there are other conditions that affect how your thyroid gland produces and regulates hormones.

-In fact, one third of all hypothyroidism cases are male patients, and can lead to male infertility if left untreated.
+In fact, one-third of all hypothyroidism cases are male patients, and it can lead to male infertility if left untreated.

 Hypothyroidism can lead to infertility because of how it affects your semen quality and sperm count; plus, it can cause erectile dysfunction and reduced testicular function.